-In patients on diabetic medications, such as acarbose, albiglutide, alogliptin, glipizide, or insulin should also have blood glucose monitors as niacin has an antagonistic effect on blood glucose.
+In patients on diabetic medications, such as acarbose, albiglutide, alogliptin, glipizide, or insulin, should also have blood glucose monitors as niacin has an antagonistic effect on blood glucose.

-Niacin can cause an increase in uric acid, thus exerting an antagonist on medications for gout, such as pegloticase and allopurinol.
+Niacin can cause an increase in uric acid, thus exerting an antagonist effect on medications for gout, such as pegloticase and allopurinol.

 Niacin can increase the risk of bleeding by exerting an additive effect.
-Niacin has been shown to not only cause a reduction in platelet counts (mean of -11% with 2000 mg) but to increase prothrombin time (mean of approximately +4%); leading to bleeding, especially when combined with anticoagulants such as apixaban, caplacizumab, or warfarin.
+Niacin has shown to not only cause a reduction in platelet counts (mean of -11% with 2000 mg) but to increase prothrombin time (mean of approximately +4%), leading to bleeding, especially when combined with anticoagulants such as apixaban, caplacizumab, or warfarin.
 Thus, a blood coagulation panel should be a routine test.

 Niacin also exerts an additive effect when combined with ceritinib, diazoxide leading to hyperglycemia.